hubidu/bifrost-io/BACKLOG.md

 - HIde sensitive data in test source, steps and step.args
 - BETTER DO IN REPORT Add more error details (actual/expected)
 - BETTER DO IN REPORT Improve error messages
-- On Error also create an html snapshot
 - Enable logging json or markdown to provide additional information (e. g. links to items)
 - Autowait for elements